-Voicing your opinions • 2 min read
+Voicing their opinions • 2 min read

 Research on “realistic optimism” (the ability to balance out negative and positive aspects in situations and people around us) shows that when we set out to do difficult, personally meaningful things, we’re more likely to follow through if we expect that the task will be challenging.